khinsen/science-in-the-digital-era/pages/Welcome.md

 - If an internal link leads to an [empty page](Empty%20page.md), come back later to see what I have to say on that topic.
 - If you come here from time to time to check for new material, see the list of [recently changed pages](#$:/core/ui/SideBar/Recent).

+### Citing pages from this site

+At the end of each page, there is a permanent link to the exact version of the text you have been reading.
+This is the preferred reference for citations in other work.
+For sharing on social media, use the link shown by your browser, which always refers to the latest version.

 ### License

 The pages of this digital garden are covered by a Creative Commons License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) to be precise).